ghowardqa/po-playwright-ui/README.md

 # po-api-automation-task
 This is a repository that contains ui automation against the Amazon website.
 The project contains script test and pom test for the task.
+I've also added a github action so any push or pull request will kick of a CI test run build.

 ### What's next
 - Introduction testId to finding and dealing with elements easier
 - Once added devise a testId strategy.